popala1986/oneway-ticket-travel/README.md

 - 🔐 Foreign key-safe database reset logic
 - 🧹 Auto-reset of sample data on startup
 - 🌐 Public REST API with Swagger documentation
+- ❗ Custom exception handling with OfferNotFoundException and global @ControllerAdvice

 🔍 Application Monitoring with Aspects